LionC/deno_std/http/README.md

 ### Writing Middleware

-Writing a middleware is the same as writing a `Handler`, except that it gets passed an additional argument, which is the rest of the chain and should be called to pass control on.
+Writing a middleware is the same as writing a `Handler`, except that it gets passed an additional argument - the rest of the chain, which should be called to pass control on.
 Canonically, that parameter is called `next`.

 To write middleware in typescript, there are two things to decide upfront: